Appeals Court Sets Terms For Abortion For Teen Immigrant

 A federal appeals court in Washington, D.C., has ruled that a detained teenage immigrant may not obtain an abortion until a government-approved sponsor can be secured by the end of the month.

-A three-judge panel of the U.S. Court of Appeals for the D.C.
-Circuit split 2-1 on the ruling.
-The case involves a 17-year-old who came to this country illegally and is seeking to terminate her pregnancy while she is detained in a private facility for unaccompanied minors.
 Lawyers for the government argue that it isn't obligated to help her get an abortion because the administration wants to promote child birth and fetal life.

+The attorneys told the court that the government isn't interfering with the minor's right to obtain an abortion which is guaranteed by the 1973 Supreme Court ruling Roe v.
+Wade.
+But HHS officials have refused to transport her or release her into the custody of her guardian to obtain the abortion.

-But now, the federal appeals court has indicated that the young woman has a right to get an abortion and the court is giving the Department of Health and Human Services until October 31 to approve a sponsor so that the government need not facilitate the procedure.
+The federal appeals court has indicated that the young woman has a right to get an abortion and the court is giving the Department of Health and Human Services until October 31 to approve a sponsor so that the government need not facilitate the procedure.

+"If a sponsor is secured and J.D. is released from HHS custody to the sponsor, HHS agrees that J.D. then will be lawfully able, if she chooses, to obtain an abortion on her own pursuant to the relevant state law," the judges wrote.

+But they added if a sponsor is not secured and the minor is not released to a sponsor by Oct.
+31, then the matter will return to the courts.

 In a statement, American Civil Liberties lawyer Brigitte Amiri said, "Justice is delayed yet again for this courageous and persistent young woman.
 She continues to be held hostage and prevented from getting an abortion because the Trump administration disagrees with her personal decision."